 His further education took him to Cardiff and London, where he trained at the Royal Welsh College of Music and Drama and studied privately at the Royal Academy of Music.

 International publishers such as Schott & Co.
 Ltd, Warwick Music, Friedrich Hofmeister Musikverlag, Gerard Billaudot Editeur and De Haske have embraced Darren’s work, some of which are listed in exam board syllabi in the UK.
-His solo trumpet work ‘Call to Arms’ – written for trumpeter Brendan Ball, was a winning entry in the Oxford Festival of Arts international composition competition ‘Say it in 60 Seconds’ and his piano book ‘Modal Exploration’ (published by Spartan Press), has had the accolade of being listed 4th in the ‘Pianist magazine’ top ten adult piano books for beginners.
+His solo trumpet work ‘Call to Arms’ – written for trumpeter Brendan Ball, was a winning entry in the Oxford Festival of Arts international composition competition ‘Say it in 60 Seconds’ and his piano book ‘Modal Exploration’ (published by Clifton Edition), has had the accolade of being listed 4th in the ‘Pianist magazine’ top ten adult piano books for beginners.

 Many internationally renowned artists have played Darren's work including Trumpeters: Hakan Hardenberger, Alison Balsom, Allen Vizzutti, Bo Nilsson, Jouko Harjanne and new Norwegian trumpet sensation Tine Thing Helseth.
 Cellist Steven Isserlis has also played Darren's compositions.

 Darren enjoys working with internationally acclaimed artists and has written music for Guy Touvron, Tim Morrison, Dean Wright and the Female Trumpet Quartet Bella Tromba.